pkassar/my-CV/README.md

 ## A little bit of story

- After graduating from the university of Edinburgh I decided to follow my passion and work in the music industry.
-By helping out at small london based electronic music label I learned about different aspects of creating and releasing music.
-I later interned at a Management Agency artists to learn more about the industry and help artists develop their careers.
+ After graduating from the university of Edinburgh I decided to follow my passion and start my career in the the music industry.
+I started working at a small london based electronic music label where I learned about different aspects of creating and releasing music.
+I later interned at an Artist Management Agency to learn more about the industry and help artists develop their careers.
- After taking some time to think about the next steps I realised I was looking for a more challenging roles that involved technical abilities and growth prospect.
+My daily challenges involved working in teams to help musicians and artists accomplish what they aspired to in their career in a high pressure environment.
+At the end of my experiences I realised I was looking for a more challenging role that involved the technical abilities I had summoned during my degree in Mathematics and needed an industry with a different growth prospect.

 I discovered and started loving coding.
 I embarked on the journey that is [Makers Academy](http://www.makersacademy.com/): a 12 week intense course that gave me the tools to learn code.
 I have learnt various programming languages: Javascript, Ruby.
 As well as good code practice: TDD, OOP